davefollett/advent-of-code/README.md

 Welcome to Dave Follett's Advent of Code Solutions.

+## 2021

+My 2021 Advent of Code solutions are implemented using [Rust](https://www.rust-lang.org/).
+Use the following steps to setup and run the application:
+1. Install and setup Rust if you have not already.
+Instructions can be found [here](https://www.rust-lang.org/learn/get-started)
+2. Change directory to 2021.

+   `cd 2021/`

+3. Build and run the application.

+   `cargo run`

 ## 2019

 My 2019 Advent of Code solutions are implemented using a node + express application.
 Use the following steps to setup and run the application: